 A: Adelante programs are for independent-minded individuals, age 18 or older.
-The best candidates are those who desire the opportunity to live and work alongside local people abroad.
-Flexibility and openness to situations outside ones comfort zone are a given for international travel, but good to highlight here.
-For many internships Spanish skills are required at least at a low-intermediate level, but placements can be found in some sectors for complete beginners (e.g. Teaching English).
+The best intern abroad program candidates are those who desire the opportunity to live and work alongside local people abroad.
+Flexibility and openness to situations outside of one’s comfort zone are a given for international travel, but good to highlight here.
+For many internships, Spanish skills are required at least at a low-intermediate level, but placements can be found in some sectors for complete beginners (e.g. Teaching English).
+It is our goal to help you experience another culture through our intern and immersion program.
+We try to Place all candidates and have had good success matching candidates with their desired sectors, based on their skills and availability.
 Certain fields may have specific requirements for prior experience or studies.
 If you have traveled abroad before, that’s great, but our program works, for the right candidate, even if you haven’t yet begun your international travels.

-A: Our ideal candidate is someone who loves to learn and wants to experience a new culture.
+A: Our ideal candidate for the study abroad programs is someone who loves to learn and wants to experience a new culture.
 Like our internship programs, our Study Abroad programs are much more economical than other programs offering the same thing (literally the same classes, in the same universities abroad).
-Because we offer a very price-effective rate, we expect candidates to do certain things on their own, for example buying a cell phone.
+Because we offer a very price-effective rate, we expect candidates to do certain things on their own, for example, buying a cell phone.
 We could purchase this for you, and increase the price, but the reality is that phones cost under $20 now in most countries and we prefer to equip you with the knowledge to buy one on your own.

-Once we have received your completed application packet (this is a straightforward online form + one email with required documents as attachments), we conduct an hour long Skype or phone interview, to go over your application and the program abroad process, including your course + alternate course choices.
-Be ready to take a lot of notes here!
-Due to limited availability, in all Scotland programs, there is a $500 holding deposit required.
+A: Once we have received your completed application packet (this is a straightforward online form + one email with required documents as attachments), we conduct a 20- to 30-minute Skype or phone interview, to go over your application and the program abroad process, including your course + alternate course choices.
+Within 2-3 business days after your initial interview, you will receive notification of your application results BY EMAIL.
+If you are successful, you will receive an Acceptance Letter, which will formally invite you to our program and detail the next steps on how to confirm your spot.
+Because spots are limited for our international programs, we ask that accepted applicants confirm their spot in our program by paying a Confirmation Fee of $250 USD within one week of receiving the Letter of Acceptance (Due to limited availability, in Scotland programs only, there is a $500 holding deposit required.
 You will receive an invoice following your interview and this will be due upon receipt in order to confirm your place.
-The holding deposit is non-refundable.
-At that point, approximately 5-10 business days after you have applied, you are formally confirmed into the Study Abroad program.
+The holding deposit is non-refundable and is deducted from the program price).
 Next step is to send your file to our team operating in your chosen program city abroad.
 They matriculate you in all courses, including up to three alternates.
-We then confirm your placement in all courses – there is a generous drop and add period for semester abroad programs.
+We then confirm your placement in all courses.
+NOTE: there is a generous drop and add period once in-country for semester abroad programs.
 Concurrently, we coordinate the housing you have chosen (usually a homestay, in some cases a shared student-apartment, too).
 Once you have booked your flight and sent us your arrival itinerary, we arrange your airport pick-up.
 We like to be done with the entire step by step process by no later than about 30 days prior to your program start date.

 A: Programs start the first Monday of each month, year-round.
 We like candidates to arrive the weekend prior to the first Monday of their program.
 Saturday is preferable to allow yourself time to unpack, get over jet lag and acquaint yourself a little with the neighborhood, e.g. finding the nearest ATM, grocery stores, cafes, post office, etc.